azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Marketing/Personalized Offers/README.md

 ## Getting Started

-The Solution Package includes everything you need to deploy the solution, including a step by step walkthrough, files containing all the scripts and other data you’ll need to deploy resources, and a data generator to simulate website activity.
+The solution includes everything you need to deploy the end-to-end pipeline, including a step by step walkthrough, files containing all the scripts and other data you’ll need to deploy resources, and a data generator to simulate website activity.
 Download the package and open the Readme.md file to get started.